 Academic aptitude is a top consideration.
 An admitted student’s average SAT score is 1888, and the average ACT score is 28.
-The median high school GPA of incoming students is 3.85.
+Beginning in fall 2017, prospective students may submit a standardized test score as part of their admission materials but they will not be required to do so.
+The median high school GPA of incoming students is 3.91.

 To help make a quality education more affordable, Willamette offers a variety of need- and merit-based aid to qualifying students.
 About 98% of our students receive some form of aid—with the average need-based award totaling $34,279 per person.
-Thirty-six percent graduate with no debt at all, and nearly 71% graduate in four years—compared to an average of 30% from Oregon’s public colleges.
+Thirty-six percent graduate with no debt at all.

-If you’re interested in learning more about Willamette, we encourage you to visit us for a campus tour, meet one-on-one with professors, sit in on classes, and talk with financial aid staff.
+If you’re interested in learning more about Willamette, we encourage you to visit us for a campus tour, meet one-on-one with professors, sit in on classes, spend the night in a residence hall, and talk with financial aid staff.
 Hang out at the student-run Bistro and get to know our community.
-Once admitted, you may even spend the night in a residence hall.

 • American Ethnic Studies